monsterenergy22/Unsolicited-Travel-Policy/Section 2 -  CONUS Travel Policy.md

   - Duty location
   - General purpose of travel (e.g., site survey, system implementation, meeting, design review, etc.)

   All travel should derive from a customer project or internal requirement.
-Obtaining approvel from the project lead ensures that the project is aware of and requested the travel.
+Obtaining approval from the project lead ensures that the project is aware of and requested the travel.

 ### 2.1.2 Supervisor Approval